Applies to

 Grid View

-Switch to Grid View to work with your data in a spreadsheet.
-In Grid View, you can quickly add, move, or update the columns and rows in your sheet (note that you must be a Licensed user with Admin permissions to a sheet to add, remove, or change its columns).
+In Grid View, you can quickly add, move, or update the columns and rows in your sheet.
 Check out our article on Inserting and Deleting Rows for more information.

 Gantt View

 With Gantt View, you can see information in the grid on the left and a corresponding Gantt chart on the right.
-To use Gantt View, you’ll need at least two date columns in your sheet or report.
+To use Gantt View, you will need at least two date columns in your sheet or report.
 Check out our Column Types article for more information on Date type columns.

 Gantt charts are a staple project management resource for visually tracking the duration of and relationships between tasks in a project.
 Check out the Help Center article on Working with Gantt Charts for more information.